mattmassicotte/ConcurrencyRecipes/Recipes/AsyncContext.md

 # Async Contexts

-Virtually all programs needs to make at least one transition from a synchronous context to an asynchronous one.
+Virtually all programs need to make at least one transition from a synchronous context to an asynchronous one.

 ## Ad-Hoc